 1. Stock Market

-The stock market, for example, is the most familiar financial market, in which the shares of publicly listed firms are traded.
-It enables companies to raise capital by issuing shares to traders in exchange for shares.
+The stock market, for example, is the most familiar financial market, where you can buy shares of publicly listed firms or invest in exchange-traded funds.
+It enables companies to raise capital by issuing shares to traders in exchange for shares, which can impact share price.

 Key Features: